How To Protect Your Business From a Lawsuit

 What Business Structure Is the Most Protective in the Event of a Lawsuit?

-Another factor in protecting your business in the event of a lawsuit is how your company is legally set up, and includes asset protection, personal assets, and bank accounts.
+Another factor in protecting your business in the event of a lawsuit is how your company is legally set up, including asset protection, personal assets, and bank accounts.

 - Sole proprietorships.
-Many small business owners set up their business as a sole proprietorship since this is the simplest and cheapest way to do so.
-However, a significant risk with this business structure is that it doesn’t protect the business owner’s personal assets (home, bank account) from liability if the business is sued.
-In other words, if the business is sued, the owner’s assets will be at risk.
+Many small business owners set up their businesses as sole proprietorships because it is the simplest and cheapest option.
+However, a significant risk with this business structure is that it doesn’t protect the business owner’s personal assets from liability if the business is sued.
+If the business is sued, the owner’s assets will be at risk.

-- Limited liability company (LLC).
-Unlike a sole proprietorship, this type of business structure offers asset protection for the business owner by separating the business owner’s assets and the company.
+- Limited liability company (LLC): Unlike a sole proprietorship, this business structure offers asset protection by separating the business owner’s assets from the company’s.
 If an LLC is sued, the business owner is not personally liable.

 If you are considering starting a business, or are currently a business owner with a sole proprietorship, speak with a lawyer about your options for protecting your assets.